Legislative Policy Services

 - Monitor legislative actions by signing up for electronic notifications or following social media from local, state and federal government entities and elected officials

-- Attend public meetings or listen to their live streams or recordings
+- Attend or listen to live streams/recordings of public meetings

 - Provide feedback to your government agencies by attending town meetings and community forums, sending written communications or calling your representatives